Dreamer (2005 film): Plot

 After, Cale hears her father tell her mother, Lilly, that Soñador has ruined them because she cannot have a foal.
 Lilly responds that Soñador is the best thing that happened to them, alluding to the fact that Ben is finally spending time with Cale.
 Frustrated, Ben says that if Cale wasn't there the day when Soñador was hurt, he would have let her be put down.
 Hurt, Cale sets out to run away from home and saddles Soñador.
 Not knowing of this plan, Ben enters the barn.
 The door slams behind him, and Soñador bolts with Cale hanging on for dear life.
 Ben scrambles to his truck and sets out after them.
 He catches up and gets Cale to safety, noticing how fast Soñador is despite her previous injury.

 The family decides to race Sonya, but she is claimed after the race, and Cale becomes angry at her father for entering the horse in a claiming race.
 At a parent-teacher night at school, Ben reads a story that Cale wrote about a king and his horse, and he realizes how much their family needs Soñador.
 He buys her back with money from his father.
-Cale decides to race Soñador in the Breeders’ Cup Classic, with Manny, Ben's colleague, as the jockey.
+Cale decides to race Soñador in the Breeders' Cup Classic, with Manny, Ben's colleague, as the jockey.
 They start training and get a wealthy sponsor.

 On the day of the race, Ben notices that Sonya's leg is warm and contemplates not racing her, fearing that she might get injured again.
 However, Sonya refuses to go back in the stall.
 Manny and Sonya enter the race and win.

 Production

 The film is loosely inspired by the story of the mare Mariah's Storm.
 She was a promising filly who was being pointed towards the Breeders' Cup Juvenile Fillies in 1993 but then broke her cannon bone (the incident is mentioned in the film by Soñador's veterinarian).
 She recovered and later won some graded stakes races.
 She started in the 1995 Breeders' Cup Distaff and finished ninth.
 She was owned by Thunderhead Farms and trained by the father and son team of Don Von Hemel and Donnie K. Von Hemel.
 She is now known mostly for being the dam of Giant's Causeway.
-In the movie, when Cale and Ben go to Ashford Stud to check out the studs, the stallions they are naming, such as Fusaichi Pegasus, Giant's Causeway, Mariah's Storm, Johannesburg and Grand Slam, are real horses who actually stand at Ashford.
+In the movie, when Cale and Ben go to Ashford Stud to check out the studs, the stallions they are naming, such as Fusaichi Pegasus, Giant's Causeway, Johannesburg, and Grand Slam, are real horses who actually stand at Ashford.
 However, the actual stallions were not used in filming.
 Stand-ins were placed in their stalls instead.
 In the scene where Soñador is considered for the Breeder's Cup, Prince Sadir says that his horse "Rapid Cat is sired by Storm Cat, the best sire in the world."
 Coincidentally, Mariah's Storm (on whom Soñador is based) was bred to Storm Cat.